How to Ensure Seniors Stay Properly Hydrated

 Role of Caregivers in Promoting Senior Hydration

-Keep track of our senior loved one’s daily fluid intake and gently remind them to take sips regularly.
+Keep track of your senior loved one’s daily fluid intake and gently remind them to take sips regularly.
 Encourage regular drinking habits by making fluids easily accessible.
 Place water bottles in frequently visited areas and always offer a drink with meals.
 Remember to lead by example.
 Drink water regularly and talk about the benefits of staying hydrated to encourage your loved one to adopt the same healthy habits.

 Senior Helpers Offers Reminder Services and More